taylormartin24/osTicket-Lab-wip/README.md

 <img width="1280" height="764" alt="Configured Help Topics" src="https://github.com/user-attachments/assets/1c5cd288-8bc2-4137-b6d5-039be091ec48" />

 ## Usage
+In this part of the lab, I simulate the problems users would encounter and the steps required to solve them.

-Karen created banking system ticket
+Karen created a new support ticket because their banking system was not allowing their customers to access their online accounts..
 <img width="1280" height="764" alt="Karen created banking ticket" src="https://github.com/user-attachments/assets/e5e587a5-ec58-42a0-aa08-c3ca43306166" />

-John worked on banking system ticket
+John worked on the supprot ticket by:
+1.
+2.
+3.
 <img width="1280" height="764" alt="John worked banking ticket" src="https://github.com/user-attachments/assets/fb97ef21-fc26-41dd-82a8-5ec975334dc6" />

 Jane worked and completed banking system ticket